Emin Pasha: Relief Expedition

+Death

-Emin then entered the service of the German East Africa Company and accompanied Dr. Stuhlmann on an expedition to the lakes in the interior, but was killed by two Arab slave traders at Kinena Station in the Congo Free State, near Nyangwe, on the 23rd or 24 October 1892.
+Emin then entered the service of the German East Africa Company and accompanied Dr. Franz Stuhlmann on an expedition to the lakes in the interior, but was killed by two Arab slave traders at Kinena Station in the Congo Free State, near Nyangwe, on 23 or 24 October 1892.

+Legacy

 He added greatly to the anthropological knowledge of central Africa and published valuable geographical papers.
 In 1890 he was awarded the Founder's Medal of the Royal Geographical Society.

+Taxon named in his honor

 Emin Pasha is commemorated in the scientific name of an East African species of leptotyphlopid snake, Emin Pasha's worm snake Leptotyphlops emini, and an East African species of Passer sparrow, the chestnut sparrow Passer eminibey.
+He is also honoured in both the specific name and common name of Emin's shrike (Lanius gubernator), the specific name means governor.